 When I was in college, I spent a year abroad in Sweden and, while I was there, I developed a taste for saunas.
 A group of us would sit in a hot sauna for 10 or 15 minutes, work up a vigorous sweat, and then run outside to cool off.

-These days I’m still a sauna buff, but now I know that dry heat saunas confer a number of health benefits, from removing toxins to treating congestive heart failure and other cardiovascular conditions.
+These days I’m still a sauna buff, but now I know that dry heat and infrared saunas confer a number of health benefits, from removing toxins to treating congestive heart failure and other cardiovascular conditions.

 The Details of Sweat